gusaln/expense-tracker/docs/design.md

 `Transactions` have _direction_.
 Money can flow towards the user or away from them.
 To reflect this, `transactions` that add money to the `total balance` of the user will be`incomes` and the ones that do the opposite will be `expenses`.
-I deliberatly define these around adding or substracting to the `total balance` and not specific accounts.
+I deliberately define these around adding or subtracting to the `total balance` and not specific accounts.
 The reason being that there is a third type of movement.
 When we move money from one account to another (as when using an ATM), the total balance remain the same.
 This type of transaction is called `transfer`.

 An alternative design could be recording `transfers` implicitly as two `transactions`: an `expense` and an `income`.
-The user has to be _smart_ aboutit.
+The user has to be _smart_ about it.
 They need to develop a convention for describing and linking at a glance these two `transactions`.
 It is more prone to human error.
 I choose the design that makes a this operation explicit and obvious.

 ### Categories

-Having description for a `transaction` lets you know that you spent 29.99$ last saturday on games, but do not allow to see how many time or how much money that has happend in certain period of time.
+Having description for a `transaction` lets you know that you spent 29.99$ last saturday on games, but do not allow to see how many time or how much money that has happened in certain period of time.
 This is what allows one to track expenses.
 I could by one type of snack today and another tomorrow, but both expense were done for snacking purposes.
 To encode this _common reason_, we have the notion of `categories`.